MikeAustin71/datetimeopsgo/datetime/zzmformatDatetimeUtilityREADME.md

 # Date Time Format Utility

-This utility is designed to convert date time strings into specific date time values; that is time.Time structures.
-The methods provided address the problem of converting date time strings entered by users which may not follow a date time formatting standard.
-To address this issue, the utility generates about 1.5-million possible format patterns and applies these to date times submitted in unknown formats.
+This utility is designed to convert date time strings into specific date time values; that is 'time.Time' structures.
+The methods provided address the problem of converting date time strings entered by users which may not follow a single date time formatting standard.
+To address this issue, this utility generates about 1.5-million possible format patterns and applies these to date times submitted in unknown formats.